rochiv/text-recognition/README.md

 the `predict_with_custom_image` function call in the `main` block with the path to your image file.
 Ensure your images are grayscale, and have a resolution close to the 28x28 pixels used by the MNIST dataset for optimal performance.

+Click the following to create and test your own images: [Whiteboard App Guide](WHITEBOARD.md)

 Example:

 ```python